ayadshkur10221/karwan-ai/README.md

 ## 🛠 Customization

-You can easily customize:
+You can easily modify Karwan:

-- Bot name
-- Bot avatar
+- Bot name & avatar
-- System prompt
-- AI model settings
+- AI system prompt
+- Response style
-- Commands
+- Commands & triggers
-- Response behavior
+- Discord behavior

-Feel free to fork and build your own version.
+This project is meant to be fork-friendly and fully customizable.

 ---